johmn123-wq/Pluto-Update/README.md

 I've Implemented backend part and features like user Authentication, search products by catagory or brands, invoice generation, checking order history, sending confirmation email after payment etc.

-## Import Data
-I have included a data folder in this repo.
-Inside that folder will be 2 folders called cart and item.
-These 2 folders contain a mongodump of the 2 collections that I use in this ecommerce demo.
-You can use the [import-data.sh](data/import-data.sh) script to import these 2 dumps to an ecommerce database, then you will have the same content that I have for this demo.

 ## Live Demonstration

 The E-commerce demo can be [viewed online here](http://pluto-update.epizy.com/Pluto-Update-master/index.html).